mlazarn/Summer18Research/README.md

 This repository is here to store and manage my work on the research I performed at Virginia Tech under the supervision of Dr. Shannon Serrao and Professer Uwe Täuber (funded by the Army Research Office).
+This research began as part of the 2018 ARO Undergraduate Research Apprenticeship Program (URAP).

 ## Monte Carlo Simulation.
 This directory will contain code for a Monte Carlo simulation of the May-Leonard